grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 ## Meta Queries

-Part of our role as site manager is to understand the labels and log volume in our logs.
-We want to keep good data hygiene and make sure that Loki is running smoothly.
-In addition to querying logs, LogCLI also supports meta queries against your Loki instance.
-This can be useful for understanding the labels and log volume in your logs.
+As site managers, it's essential to maintain good data hygiene and ensure Loki operates efficiently.
+Understanding the labels and log volume in your logs plays a key role in this process.
+Beyond querying logs, LogCLI also supports meta queries on your Loki instance.
+Meta queries don't return log data but provide insights into the structure of your logs and the performance of your queries.
+The following examples demonstrate some of the core meta queries we run internally to better understand how a Loki instance is performing.

 ### Checking series cardinality